North Lake Tahoe

 Looking for an old-fashioned town?
-Located in Placer County, this North Shore treasure is a perfect find for you.
-Residents enjoy Tahoe City’s with a small town feel.
-Less than two miles from Tahoe City along Lake Tahoe’s calm West Shore lays Sunnyside Marina and Resort, known for its lakeside dining, jazz on the deck and local’s watering hole.
+Located in Placer County, California, this North Shore treasure is a perfect find for you.
+Residents enjoy Tahoe City’s small town feel.
+Less than two miles from Tahoe City along Lake Tahoe’s calm West Shore lays Sunnyside Marina and Resort, known for its waterfront dining, jazz on the deck and local’s watering hole.
 This historical landmark was built in 1907 and a popular summertime destination with boats galore.
 Experience the town’s nearby ski resorts: Homewood, Alpine Meadows and Squaw Valley.
 Boats are a favorite mode of transportation.
 Enjoy walking along Tahoe City’s downtown business district featuring charming shops and cafes.
 The town is a mix of full-time and part-time residents and a mecca for vacationers.

 Directly east of Tahoe City proper is Lake Forest.
 Along the bike trail, one can walk into town from Lake Forest or stay in the neighborhood and enjoy it’s beaches, boat launch and parks.
 Homes are mixed in this area with many older cabins and homes.
 Some are quality upgrades.
 Some nicer homes are near or on the lake, but rarely come on the market.

 Dollar Point is a prestigious, higher priced subdivision.
 HOA amenities include beach, pier, buoys, pool, two tennis court locations and a club house.
 This is predominantly a vacation neighborhood.